MnlPhlp/wspick/README.md

 ## Installation
 `cargo install wspick`

+or just download a binary from the [releases section](https://github.com/MnlPhlp/wspick/releases)

 -----
 ## Usage
 Calling wspick opens a selector with projects that can be opened in a configured editor.